sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

 ```

 This will create the file we need to reference in the script.
-However, the file will only work on the machine that it created on, so make sure you create it on the machine where are going to run the script on.
+However, the file will only work on the machine that it's created on, so make sure you create it on the machine where are going to be used.
 There is nothing stopping you storing this file on a file share somewhere, or even in Azure Vault, but it just needs to be created on the target machine.

 ## Using the Script to Query the GraphAPI